 - Complete Senior Capstone (FREN 091) in the spring semester of the senior year, which includes the writing of an original, independent research paper of 20 pages on a topic chosen in discussion with the senior colloquium professor.

-- Complete at least one advanced courses (above FREN 15) before taking a seminar.
+- Complete at least one advanced course (above FREN 15) before taking a seminar.

 - Work on one two-credit seminar preparation or an approved paired course preparation.